What are the admissions standards?

 Can I start the program at some term other than the Fall?

-Admission for this program is offered during the Fall term only.
-However, students who already hold a Ph.D. may submit a request for admission during the Spring or Summer term in writing.
+Admission for this program is offered during the Spring and Fall.
+Students who already hold a Ph.D. may submit a request for admission during the Spring or Summer term in writing.
 Decisions will be made on a case-by-case basis by the MQF Committee.

 How is this degree perceived by business, companies, etc.?